tohojo/bufferbloat-net/content/bloat/wiki/Introduction.md

 Our "vehicles" are standing in for Internet packets, of course, and our road is a network link.
 The 'bandwidth' of the link is like the total mount of stuff the cars can carry from one end to the other per second;
-the 'latency' is like the amount of time it takes any given ar to get from one end to the other.
+the 'latency' is like the amount of time it takes any given car to get from one end to the other.

 One of the problems road networks have to cope with is traffic congestion.
 If too many cars try to use the road at once, bad things happen.
 One of those bad things is cars running off the road and crashing.
 The Internet analog of this is called 'packet loss'.
-We want to hold it to a minimum - however we do not want to eliminate it it entirely.
+We want to hold it to a minimum - however we do not want to eliminate it entirely.

 There's an easy way to attack a road congestion problem that's not